000Aym612/RainfallPredictionWithClimateData/README.md

 ## Acknowledgments

-- The LAND methodology which inspired this approach
+- The LAND methodology which inspired this approach: Hatanaka, Y., Indika, A., Giambelluca, T., & Sadowski, P. (2024).
+Statistical Downscaling of Climate Models with Deep Learning.
+March 2024.
-- Keras and TensorFlow teams for their excellent deep learning frameworks
-- All contributors to the open-source packages used in this project